Tresorndala/TR/README.md

 This repository named TRESORNDALA._SportsPrediction is meant for predicting the overall score of football players based on 7 high importances features that were chosen having high correlation but not only that but also from the impact of per example prefered foot of a player even though not having high correlation with overall score when we calculated but as it is very important to determine the performance of a player as we know that a player playing at the left performance will be very different if put at the right ,we took it and enconded it and scaled it . to understand well i will give the link .

- ## Here is the link to the project deployment:
+ ## Here is the link to the Video demonstrating how my web page works: